This article assumes you're

 Typical divorced parents need

-to maintain a co-parental relationship for many years for their kids' sakes.
+to maintain a co-parental relationship for years for their kids' and

 Typical divorces are